We wish you all the best for 2017!

 WALL INSTALLATION: Les Enfants de Bohème commissioned French visual artist Jeanne Verdoux and Scottish architect/ illustrator John Gibson to create a site-specific wall mural.
 The mural draws from Verdoux's sketchbook, which includes her acclaimed drawing series New Yorkers on the Subway, immediate portraits on New Yorker subscription cards that capture glimpses of everyday life.
 Her work has been widely published and exhibited.
 Her partner and husband John Gibson works with interior designers, set designers, and landscape architects, and his work has been featured in The New York Times, House Beautiful, The Daily News.

 STREET SEAT: We are proud to introduce the Lower East Side's first and only Street Seat, a new program of the Department of Transportation (DOT) that expands seating and greenery in public spaces by temporarily removing one or two parking spaces.
 Street Seats—also known as parklets—have been emerging in recent years in cities all over the world, asserting the importance of social spaces and enriching pedestrian experiences.
 Les Enfants de Bohème's Street Seat is only one of a dozen new examples to be realized in New York City this year.
 Marpillero Pollak (Linda Pollak) and Scalar Architecture (Julio Salcedo, Benjamin Prager, Carsten, Young) collaborated with Les Enfants de Bohème's Cathy Lang Ho to create a street intervention using materials native to the street, resulting in a pocket plaza with an urban (rather than suburban) character.
 Consulting the DOT's street construction standards, the designers fashioned heavy timbers (usually used as traffic barriers) into benches, metal railing/scaffold into an enclosure, and bright safety fencing, which heightens the visibility of the structure.
 The Street Seat is an open public area that is free for anyone to enjoy.
-Special thanks to Jesse Danger of the Movement Creative for his invaluable help!
+Special thanks to Shari Glickman of the DOT and Jesse Danger of the Movement Creative for their invaluable help!

 [Full website under construction; excuse this placeholder!]